Violent Midnight

-Violent Midnight is a 1963 American exploitation horror film directed by Richard Hilliard and starring Lee Philips, Shepperd Strudwick, and Jean Hale.
+Violent Midnight is a 1963 American exploitation slasher film directed by Richard Hilliard and starring Lee Philips, Shepperd Strudwick, and Jean Hale.
 It focuses on a small New England town plagued by a series of slashing murders focused around a women's college.

 The film was initially titled Black Autumn, but released as Violent Midnight, premiering in Hartford, Connecticut in May 1963.
 It was later re-released under the title Psychomania in 1964.

 Plot

 Elliot Freeman, a war veteran with a family history of mental illness, becomes a pariah in his small town after his wealthy father suspiciously dies in a hunting accident with Elliot present.
 As a result, Elliot resides in isolation at his familial manor, and works as a portrait artist.
 While painting a model, Dolores Martello, Elliot is visited by his attorney, Adrian Benedict.
 Adrian presents paperwork for Elliot to sign regarding the payment of his sister Lynn's tuition.

 Later at the local tavern, Elliot and Dolores's boyfriend Charlie get into a fight.
 Dolores leaves with Elliot, and in private she professes her love for him, recalling a previous sexual encounter they had six months prior.
 Elliot declines her, and she responds by telling him she is pregnant with Charlie's child; she threatens to spread rumors that the child is Elliot's.
 The two argue, and Elliot slaps her when she compares him to his "crazy" father.
 Later that night, Dolores is viciously stabbed to death by a cloaked figure.

 Lynn arrives in town the next day from New York City to transfer to the local women's college.
 When Elliot brings Lynn to the college, he meets Carol Bishop, an instructor there and an old acquaintance who swiftly takes a liking to him.
 Meanwhile, police Lieutenant Palmer begins investigating Dolores's murder, questioning Elliot as well as Charlie, who is employed at the college as a handyman.
 Silvia, one of Charlie's side girlfriends, provides a false alibi for him.
 Adrian comes to Elliot's aid when police attempt to elicit a false confession from him.
 Later, while Charlie is working at the college, a female student, Alice St. Clair, makes sexual advances toward him, and the two have sex in a closet.